-We own a patent application covering a method of treatment for cancer using GD-T cells that express chimeric antigen receptors (CARs).
+We own patents and patent applications covering a method of treatment for cancer using GD-T cells that express chimeric antigen receptors (CARs).
 The patent application claims are directed to GD-T cells expressing a co-stimulatory CAR, the advantages of the co-stimulatory CAR by inhibiting on-target, off-tumor activation due to its design, to the method and process of modifying a GD-T cell to express the co-stimulatory CAR, and to medical uses of the modified GD-T cell.
-Application has issued as a granted patent in the US (US 10881688 B2, expires October 7, 2036).
-Application has been allowed in Israel (IL 255011), the statutory opposition period has now elapsed with no opposition proceedings being raised, and we expect to receive notification of grant in due course.
-Applications have been allowed in Japan (JP 2017-554035) and grant in South Africa we expect to receive notification of grant shortly.
-National applications remain pending in: Australia, Brazil, Canada, China, Hong Kong, Japan, South Korea, New Zealand, Singapore, the US.
-Regional applications are pending before the European and Eurasian Patent Offices.
+A US patent application has issued as a granted patent in the US (US 10881688 B2, expires October 7, 2036 in view of USPTO calculated Patent Term Adjustment (PTA)).
+Applications have been granted in Australia (AU 2016250211), China (ZL 201680034862.3) Israel (IL 255011), and Japan (JP 6995624).
+Allowance has been indicated at the Eurasian Patent Office.
+We expect to receive acceptance shortly in South Africa.
+National applications remain pending in: Australia, Brazil, Canada, China, Hong Kong, Japan, South Korea, New Zealand, Singapore, and the US.
+A regional patent application is pending before the European Patent Office.